Self-Exclusion From Sports Betting In IA

 Below are steps to take with each option if you wish to enroll:

 With enrollment, you agree to a five-year or a lifetime ban.
 Upon enrollment, you are not allowed to gamble at a casino, racetrack, online sports betting site, or fantasy sports site.
 You agree not to enter into a facility that is licensed for gaming.
-If you do enter a licensed property, then you may face trespassing charges.
+If you enter a licensed property, you may face trespassing charges.

 Individuals who enroll for five years will be automatically removed after the time frame ends.
 You are not allowed to be removed from the list until the time has ended.